Tree-Structured Synergy of Large Language Models and Bayesian Optimization for Efficient CASH: Abstract

 \section{Abstract}

-To lower the expertise barrier in machine learning, the AutoML community has focused on the CASH problem—a fundamental challenge that automates the process of algorithm selection and hyperparameter tuning.
-While traditional methods like Bayesian Optimization (BO) struggle with cold-start issues, Large Language Models (LLMs) can mitigate these via semantic priors.
-However, existing LLM-based optimizers generalize poorly to the high-dimensional, structured CASH space.
-We propose \sys, a framework synergizing LLMs and BO within a Monte Carlo Tree Search structure.
-It maximizes LLM reasoning with Selective Tuning Memory (STM) and explicit exploration-exploitation trade-off.
-It combines the strengths of both paradigms by dynamically shifting from LLM-driven to BO-driven proposals as data accumulates.
-Experiments on 104 AMLB datasets demonstrate the superiority of \sys over the competitive baselines.
+To lower the expertise barrier in machine learning, the AutoML community has focused on the CASH problem, which jointly automates algorithm selection and hyperparameter tuning.
+While traditional methods like Bayesian Optimization (BO) struggle with cold-start issues, Large Language Models (LLMs) can mitigate these through semantic priors.
+However, existing LLM-based optimizers generalize poorly to high-dimensional, structured CASH spaces.
+In this paper, we propose \sys, a trajectory-structured optimization framework that uses a Monte Carlo Tree Search tree as a shared state for algorithm selection, hyperparameter refinement, and BO--LLM proposer synergy.
+Within this shared state, BO provides algorithm-specific surrogate modeling for quantitative search, while the LLM exploits path-aware selective memory to generate semantic proposals and reflections.
+As the surrogate model improves, a reliability-aware proposer policy adaptively shifts from LLM-driven to BO-driven proposals within a unified search trajectory.
+Experiments on 104 AMLB datasets demonstrate that \sys consistently outperforms BO-based, LLM-based, and hybrid baselines.